AKloc/BookNotes/Leisure/Utopia for Realists.md

 - I'd love to pitch the idea of offering reduced-hour work weeks as a perk.
 - I should volunteer.
 - Maybe I should do something with givedirectly.
 - Woodworking comes up CONSTANTLY.
-I really need to try that.
+I really need to try it.

 **Personal Bottom Line**
 - 8/10
 - Knew of these ideas already.
 - Well-written,
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzODU3ODM4ODldfQ==
+eyJoaXN0b3J5IjpbMTAwOTUxMTE1NV19
 -->